-The only exception to this will be applicants who wish to move into and are eligible for, Category Two Sheltered Accommodation (flatted accommodation only), where they will be placed in Band E and only be able to bid on this type of accommodation.
-See Appendix A for the local lettings plan for sheltered accommodation, which includes eligibility criteria.
+- They need to be near special medical or support services which are only available in the Lancaster district - 3.3.5.3.
+Any gap in a person's residence, which is not of their own choice (i.e. being detained in prison or under the Mental Health Act), will be disregarded. - 3.3.5.4.
+The only exception to this will be applicants who wish to move into and are eligible for, Independent Retirement Living (flatted accommodation only), where they will be placed in Band E and only be able to bid on this type of accommodation.
+See Appendix A for the local lettings plan for Independent Retirement Living Accommodation, which includes eligibility criteria. - 3.3.5.5.
 The council may, in certain circumstances, agree some reciprocal arrangements with neighbouring authorities which may involve local lettings plans being entered into that will define an area outside the district boundary.
 This will only apply in limited circumstances, to meet local need and under duty to co-operate arrangements with other district councils.

-3.3.2 Financial resources
+3.3.6.
+Financial Resources

+- 3.3.6.1.
 If the applicant has sufficient financial resources to rent privately or purchase a suitable property in the Lancaster district, then they will not qualify to join the Housing Register.
-If an applicant's circumstances change then they can make a new application and a new assessment can be made.

-Any applicant who has over £30,000 in savings will not be eligible to join the Housing Register.

-If an applicant(s) needs one bedroom and has a gross household income of over £40,000 (excluding any benefits or tax credits), then they will not qualify to join the Housing Register.

-If an applicant(s) needs two bedrooms and has a gross household income of over £50,000 (excluding any benefits or tax credits), then they will not qualify to join the Housing Register.

-If an applicant(s) needs three or more bedrooms and has a household income of over £60,000 (excluding any benefits or tax credits), then they will not qualify to join the Housing Register.

-The only exceptions to this will be applicants who require specialist fully adapted accommodation or Category Two Sheltered Accommodation (flatted accommodation only).
-These applications will be assessed on a case by case basis by the Choice Based Lettings Manager.

-3.3.3 Owner-occupiers
+If an applicant's circumstances change then they can make a new application, and a new assessment can be made.
+Any compensation for an injury or disability sustained on active service with the Armed Forces or Reserve Forces will be disregarded when calculating financial resources.
+Any mesne profit debts accrued by occupants of service families accommodation will be disregarded, subject to them providing a copy of their notice to vacate or Certificate of cessation of Entitlement to Service Families Accommodation (the Local Authority may contact the Ministry of Defence Loss of Entitlement team by emailing DIORDAccn-LOETeam@mod.gov.uk with any queries about the status of such applicants Any applicant who has over £30,000 in savings will not be eligible to join the Housing Register. - 3.3.6.2.
+If an applicant(s) needs one bedroom and has a gross household income of over £40,000 (excluding any benefits or tax credits), then they will not qualify to join the Housing Register. - 3.3.6.3.
+If an applicant(s) needs two bedrooms and has a gross household income of over £50,000 (excluding any benefits or tax credits), then they will not qualify to join the Housing Register. - 3.3.6.4.
+If an applicant(s) needs three or more bedrooms and has a household income of over £60,000 (excluding any benefits or tax credits), then they will not qualify to join the Housing Register. - 3.3.6.5.
+The only exceptions to this will be applicants who require specialist fully adapted accommodation or Independent Retirement Living Accommodation (flatted accommodation only).
+These applications will be assessed on a case-by-case basis by the Choice Based Lettings Manager.

+3.3.7.
+Owner-Occupiers

-If an applicant owns, has an interest in a property or has signed over a property to someone else or sold a property in the previous five years, then they will not qualify to join the Housing Register.
+- 3.3.7.1.
+If an applicant owns, has an interest in a property or has signed over a property to someone else or sold a property in the previous five years, then they will not qualify to join the Housing Register. - 3.3.7.2.
 This will apply to properties owned or previously owned both within and outside the United Kingdom.